 WFWP is a dynamic international women’s organisation that promotes women as an essential ingredient in creating a peaceful global society.
 The organisation is united globally by this vision, while addressing the unique issues and barriers in each region on the grassroots level, and through high-level events.

-As a not for profit organisation in General Consultative status with the Economic and Social Council of the United Nations (ECOSOC), the Women's Federation for World Peace (WFWP) is committed to providing women with the opportunity to create lasting peace in the world, through educational seminars, national and international conferences, inter-religious reconciliation initiatives, and humanitarian service projects.
+As a not for profit organisation in General Consultative status with the Economic and Social Council of the United Nations (ECOSOC), WFWP is committed to providing women with the opportunity to create lasting peace in the world centring on the inherent feminine characteristics of care, empathy, nurturing and cooperation.

 WFWPI focus activities:

 Peace and Security